-Vertical areas around a wood stove should be covered by fire-resistant board covered by an anti-crack system prior to any Venetian plaster application.
+Vertical areas around a wood stove should be covered by a fire-resistant board covered by an anti-crack system prior to any Venetian plaster application.

-Neither is wax recommended for protection for a vertical area around a wood stove but the outside part of chimney breast can be protected by it.
+Neither is wax recommended for protection for a vertical area around a wood stove but the outside part of the chimney breast can be protected by it.

 Using Venetian Plaster in a bathroom is the healthiest and most environmentally friendly option you can find.